-Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with multiple sclerosis (MS).
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with multiple sclerosis (MS).
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces several therapeutic effects that are being evaluated.
 One is precise ablation (thermal destruction of tissue), which enables treatment without surgery.
 This treatment is only focused on the movement disorder, and is not intended to treat the underlying cause of MS.